Ayub Ommaya: Professional history

 Ommaya received his medical degree from King Edward Medical College in Pakistan in 1953 and completed his graduate work in Physiology, Psychology, and Biochemistry at the University of Oxford (Balliol College) as a Rhodes Scholar (M.A.) in 1956.
 Ommaya won a national swimming competition in Pakistan in 1953 and also established himself as a champion debater and trained as an operatic singer.
 In 1961, Dr. Ommaya immigrated to the United States.
 He became a US citizen in 1967.
 Ommaya received his honorary Doctor of Science degree from Tulane University, School of Engineering Sciences in 1981.

 From 1961 to 1980, he joined the staff of the National Institute of Health and became Chief of Neurosurgery, studying treatment of malignant neoplasms, the biomechanics and mechanisms of brain injury, and memory.
 He also served as Chief Medical Advisor to the U.S. Department of Transportation (National Highway Traffic Safety Administration) from 1980 until 1985.
 He was a clinical professor at George Washington University from 1980 until 2003.
-He returned to Pakistan in 2005.
+He returned to Pakistan after diagnosis of Alzheimer's disease.

 He held patents in devices for drug delivery to the brain, protective systems for neck and head injuries and an artificial organ for treatment of diabetes.

 He was Hunterian Professor of the Royal College of Surgeons of England.
 Ommaya was awarded the Sitara-i-Imtiaz by the President of Pakistan in 1982.